Mixed fortunes for Anand in Croatia Grand Chess tour event | Sports-Games

 However, he could not repeat the magic against his French opponent in the second round, going down in 48 moves in a Caro-Kann Defence encounter.

+Anand drew his third round match against Russian GM Nepomniachtchi, who will challenge Magnus Carlsen for the World champion title later this year.

+The Sicilian Defence game saw Anand and his opponent settle for a draw in 27 moves.

-Russian GM Ian Nepomniachtchi leads the standings after two rounds with as many wins and four points.
+Nepomniachtchi leads the standings after three rounds with two wins and a draw and five points.
 He beat Anton Korobov (Ukraine) and Shakhriyar Mamedyarov (Azerbaijan) in the first and second round respectively.

+Anand has three points (two points for a win and one for a draw) after three rounds.

 In the blitz event, players will get five minutes for the game with two seconds increment time added after each move.